 On October 26, 1909, An Chunggŭn assassinated Itō Hirobumi, the former Japanese resident general of Korea, in Harbin, China.
 An was arrested, tried, and sentenced to death by a Japanese court and executed on March 26 (March 25 in Hawai'i), 1910.
 Koreans in Hawai'i collected funds for his defense from December 1909 through March 1910.
 During that period, 1,595 Koreans contributed $2,921 in donations of 25 cents to $15.
 This list of donors was transcribed from Daedong wein An Chunggŭn jon (Biography of the Great An Chunggŭn), published in August 1911 in Honolulu.
 This 87-page document is 1.5M in length.
 This is an Adobe Acrobat (PDF) file and requires the Acrobat Reader or a similar progeram.

 A detailed inventory of the Halla Huhm Dance Collection housed at the University of Hawai‘i Center for Korean Studies.
 Halla Pai Huhm (Pae Yŏng-ja; 1922–1994), performer and teacher, was a key figure in promoting and preserving the practice of Korean dance in Hawai‘i.
 The collection includes still photographs, films, newspaper clippings, performance programs, correspondence, awards, and other related ephemera documenting Halla Pai Huhm's activities in Hawai'i and those of her dance studio in Honolulu from approximately 1949 through her death in 1994, as well as studio activities through 1997.
-This 205-page document is 919K in length.
-This is an Adobe Acrobat (PDF) file and requires the Acrobat Reader or a similar program.
+These documents are Adobe Acrobat (PDF) files and require the Acrobat Reader or a similar program.

 Finding aid for the Tongjihoe Collection at the University of Hawaii Center for Korean Studies.
 The collection consists of an incomplete set of the records of the Hawaii branch of the organization, established in 1921.
 The materials in the collection span 1925 to 1910 and include financial records, newsletters, bulletins, articles, correspondence, photographs, bills, receipts, reports, minutes of meetings, and membership records.
 This is an Adobe Acrobat PDF file (7M in length) and requires the Acrobat Reader or similar software.